Importer Self-Assessment – What It Really Takes

 Webinar: 1 CCS Credit

-ISA allows importers to monitor their own compliance with customs laws and regulations in exchange for certain benefits, but many companies are still unsure whether this program is right for them.
-This webinar will cover the basics of ISA and what applicants can expect but will also offer an in-depth examination of internal controls, including best practices in key areas such as value, classification, free trade agreements and preference programs, intellectual property rights, antidumping and countervailing duties and record keeping.
-Self-monitoring approaches and techniques to maintain compliance over the long term will be discussed as well.
+The Importer Self-Assessment program allows importers to monitor their own compliance with customs laws and regulations in exchange for certain benefits.
+However, many companies are still unsure whether ISA is right for them, particularly with changes expected to be made in the very near future.
+This webinar will review the basics of ISA, best practices for participants, and techniques to maintain compliance over the long term.

 - requirements for participation